robertschmidt54/AdvancedUnixTutorial/README.md

 ```

-Meaning we either need the -E option or remember to put backslashes infront of these special characters.
-The following two commands are equilivent:
+Meaning we either need the -E option or remember to put backslashes in front of these special characters.
+The following two commands are equivalent:

 ```
 grep -E 'A(nt|pple)' data/list.txt